ariannedee/intro-to-python/docs/PyCharm_interpreter.md

 ## 5a.
 Select an existing system interpreter

    <img width="60%" src="img/pycharm_python_5a.png">

+   If your desired version was found, click OK.
+If not, go on to 5b.

 ## 5b.
 Find your system interpreter

    <img width="60%" src="img/pycharm_python_5b.png">

-If you’re not sure where to find it, try one of the following locations:
+If you’re not sure where to find it, try one of the following locations (replace 3.9 or 39 with the desired version number):

 ### Windows (look for python.exe)
 - C:\Python39